paolobang/PacMen-Exercise/README.md

 This is is part of Professional Certificate in Coding: Full Stack Development with MERN by MIT.
 This project uses Javascript, CSS, HTML and MapBox Web Services API.
-The app shows the real time bus tracker in the city of Boston.
-The marker moves along the streets as the bus would.
-Also show some relevant information such as a Bus Number, their coordinates and last time location.
+This web allowes the ability to add more than one Pacman and to have them move not just in a horizontal plane but a vertical plance as well.

 <p align="right">(<a href="#top">back to top</a>)</p>